-- 7. Quadratic modeling. - (a) Graphing quadratic functions and converting to vertex form. - (b) Finding the minimum and/or maximum values of quadratic functions over certain ranges. - (c) Finding a formula for a quadratic function through a given set of points, and/or with a given vertex or line of symmetry. - (d) Constructing a quadratic to find the minimum and maximum values of certain real-world functions.
+- 7. Quadratic modeling.
+(Although everything but optimization was covered on the first midterm.) - (a) Graphing quadratic functions and converting to vertex form. - (b) Finding the minimum and/or maximum values of quadratic functions over certain ranges. - (c) Finding a formula for a quadratic function through a given set of points, and/or with a given vertex or line of symmetry. - (d) Constructing a quadratic to find the minimum and maximum values of certain real-world functions.

 - 8. Functional composition. - (a) Giving a formula for f(g(x)) based on the formulas for f(x) and g(x). - (b) Determining the domain and range of the composition of functions. - (c) Computing f(g(x)) when f and/or g are multipart functions. - (d) Computing "fixed points" of a function f(x).
 That is, finding solutions to the equation f(x) = x. - 9.
 Inverse functions. - (a) Computing the inverse of a function algebraically, and drawing the inverse of a function graphically. - (b) Determining whether a function is one-to-one, both algebraically and graphically. - (c) For certain functions that aren't one-to-one (e.g. parabolas), knowing how to break those functions down into smaller parts, and finding inverses for each of those pieces. - 10.
 Exponential functions. - (a) Computing and manipulating exponential functions. - (b) Knowing the various rules of exponents. - (c) Converting exponential functions into "standard exponential form". - 11.
-Exponential modeling. - (a) Finding an exponential function to match real-world data. - (b) Computing discretely or continuously compounded interest rates. - 12.
+Exponential modeling. - (a) Finding an exponential function to match real-world data. - 12.
 Logarithmic functions. - (a) Relating logarithms to exponential functions, and using them to solve exponential equations. - (b) Manipulating said equations by the properties of logarithmic functions. - (c) Graphing logarithmic functions. - 13.
 Graphical transformations. - (a) Manipulating an equation algebraically in order to translate, reflect, and/or dilate its graph. - (b) Drawing a graph based on an equation, after it has had the above transformations applied. - 14.
-Rational functions. - (a) Graphing linear-to-linear rational functions and computing their asymptotes. - (b) Finding a linear-to-linear rational function based on data points and/or asymptotes. - (c) Using linear-to-linear rational functions to model real-world problems.
+Rational functions. - (a) Graphing linear-to-linear rational functions and computing their asymptotes. - (b) Finding a linear-to-linear rational function based on data points and/or asymptotes. - (c) Using linear-to-linear rational functions to model real-world problems. - 15.
+Measuring angles. - (a) Converting between radians and degrees.